Course Catalog

 5 units

 Students carry out intermediate-level tasks that involve listening, speaking, reading, and/or writing, and learn how to read and write 100 additional kanji.
 Emphasis is placed on developing the student's cultural knowledge relevant to inter-cultural communication.
-(Formerly Intermediate Japanese.)
-Prerequisite(s): course 5 or by consent of instructor.
-(General Education Code(s): CC, IH.)
+Prerequisite(s): JAPN 5, placement by assessment, or by consent of instructor.
+(General Education Code(s): CC.)

 JAPN 99